AbsaOSS/ABRiS/README.md

   dataFrame.select(to_avro(allColumns, schemaRegistryConfig) as 'value) }
 ```
-Since we didn't provide a schema it will be generated automatically and than stored in the schema registry.
+Since we didn't provide a schema it will be generated automatically and than stored in the Schema Registry.

 ### Writing Avro records using schema registry and providing a schema
 The only difference from previous example is that we have one additional parameter for the schema.